PiSupply/PiJuice/Hardware/README.md

 ### Which batteries can be used with PiJuice

-You can use any single cell lipo with PiJuice as far as you configure the board and the software correctly.
+You can use any single cell lipo with the PiJuice as long as you configure the board and the software correctly.
 You cannot use cells/batteries in parallel or series.
 As mentioned above we recommend that you use a battery with an NTC temperature sensor on board as well as on board protection circuitry (overcharge / overcurrent etc).
 Please note that you use your own battery at your own cost and risk and we do not officially support using it in this configuration as there are far too many variables - so you are on your own if there are any issues or if you break your Pi or PiJuice or damage anything else.

 We intend to create add on boards as accessories in the future which will allow use with other battery technologies but we do not have anything like this right now.